Your Cart is empty

 Gate-crashing continued with the collective asking people to give them money and get in 'free'.
 Huh?
 It was all one big hustle.
 By Sunday the promoters gave up and called in a free festival, but it had been free since the start in reality.
 30,000 had busted in without paying.

 Ten Years After and Cactus played without being paid, as did the New York Rock N Roll Ensemble.
 Dr John, Mountain and Little Richard followed suit but most bands just didn't turn up at all, much to the punters' disgust.
 A reporter asked promoter Don Friedman what he thought about it all.

 "The festival spirit is dead, and it happened quickly," he said.
 "I don't know the reasons why.
 Greed on everyone's part, I guess.
 The love-peace thing of Woodstock is out.
 Anarchy.
 Complete and total anarchy.
 That's what's replaced it."

 It's a sad and quietly profound statement.
 It was a financial disaster; no money was paid to the collective; the bail fund collapsed; most performers were not paid.
 A move called The Day The Music Died did come out in 1977 and featured some of the performances, as well as highlighting all the problems.

 The conflicting demands of all the different groups, the bands, the fans and everybody else just reflected the wider disparities between a disintegrating counter-culture movement in 1970 and a burgeoning rock n roll industry.

-But above it all there, was some blisteringly good music played and at the end of the day, the music is really what matters.
+But above it all, some blisteringly good music was played and at the end of the day, the music is really what matters.
 Then and now.
 The three day festival had two more years in it, but largely due to festivals like this one, it eventually fell out of favour because it raised so many problems and the ability to make money was dodgy to say the least.

-It was in this way that big business and the straight world suits got their teeth into rock n roll and hasn't let go yet.
+It was in this way that big business and the straight world suits got their teeth into rock n roll and they haven't let go yet.